 - Business Succession Planning

 - Elder Law

 - Executor and Trustee Responsibilities

 The Need for a Pour-Over Will

-After reading about the benefits of a revocable living trust, you may wonder, “Why do I need a pour-over will if I have a living trust?”
-A pour-over will is necessary in the event that you do not fully or properly fund your trust.
-Signing a trust agreement does not mean that your estate will avoid the court-supervised processes of guardianship if you become incapacitated or probate upon your death.
-You must also update the titles or beneficiary designations on your assets to transfer them to your trust.
+To "fund" a trust, signing a trust agreement is not the only step you need to take.
+You must update the titles or beneficiary designations on your assets in order to transfer them to your trust.
 Your trust agreement can only control the assets that the trust owns.

-Finally, you may not realize that you have inherited assets from a deceased family member.
-If your deceased relative leaves assets to you and you subsequently die without funding the inherited assets into your trust, the pour-over will catches the assets from the estate of your deceased relative and directs your personal representative to transfer them from your estate into your trust.
-This is one reason why, once you have established your living trust and started the funding process, you should check the division for abandoned and unclaimed property in every state where you or your relatives have lived.
-You may find unclaimed refunds from utility companies if you have changed residences or undistributed assets from deceased relatives’ estates.
+You may not realize that you have inherited assets from a deceased family member.
+If you die before funding inherited assets into your trust, a pour-over will can be helpful.
+It catches the assets from the estate of your deceased relative.
+It then directs your personal representative to transfer them from your estate into your trust.

-For these reasons, you need a pour-over will in addition to your living trust.
-To consult with an experienced local attorney about these important documents, click here.
+For these reasons, you may need a pour-over will in addition to your living trust.
+Consult with an experienced local attorney about these important documents.